munificent/craftinginterpreters/book/closures.md

 ### Closing upvalues at runtime

-The compiler helpfully emits an `OP_CLOSE_UPVALUE` instruction to tell the VM exactly when it should hoist a local variable onto the heap.
-Now is the interpreter's responsibility:
+The compiler helpfully emits an `OP_CLOSE_UPVALUE` instruction to tell the VM exactly when a local variable should be hoisted onto the heap.
+Executing that is the interpreter's responsibility:

 ^code interpret-close-upvalue (2 before, 1 after)